 Clean, fair sport

 To protect the health of athletes and the integrity of Australian sport by minimising the risk of doping.

 How we achieve our purpose

 Australia is a signatory to the UNESCO International Convention against Doping in Sport and is required to implement anti-doping arrangements in accordance with the principles of the World Anti-Doping Code (the Code).
 We collaborate with the World Anti-Doping Agency (WADA), overseas anti-doping organisations and other stakeholders to further the Australian Government’s efforts to strengthen anti-doping practices globally.

 Our role and functions are set out in the Australian Sports Anti-Doping Authority Act 2006, the Australian Sports Anti-Doping Authority Regulations 2006 and the National Anti-Doping (NAD) scheme.
-To achieve our purpose we provide the Australian sporting community with a range of activities:
+We achieve our purpose through our operating model:

 - Assessment: Collect and assess information to understand the doping environment.
 Use insights to decide what interventions will have the most impact.

 - Prioritisation: Consider doping risk, government priorities, international obligations, staff capabilities and partner priorities when deciding what interventions to implement.

 - Intervention: Combine and synchronise interventions in focus areas; engagement, deterrence and detection.

 - Evaluation: Collect feedback and evaluate interventions to identify opportunities for improvement.